 Our focus is on removing the animal from your home in the most humane and safe way possible.
 We want to make sure your family is safe.
 We also make sure the animal is treated humanely and removed properly, abiding by the laws of Lake Mary Florida in dealing with household pests.

 This is where our expert staff comes in.
 We’ve removed every conceivable kind of animal from Florida homes.
 We handle snakes, rats, mice, raccoons, birds and armadillos.
 Coastal Wildlife Removal of Orlando is your best choice in Lake Mary wildlife removal.

-Raccoon Removal and Control
+Raccoon Removal Services

 Do Skunks Attack Chickens?

 Rats eat a wide variety of food.
 They have voracious appetites and will eat almost anything.
 They are true omnivorous scavengers, but mostly prefer grain, livestock feed, and meat.
 Rats have also been known to eat soap, leather, furs, candy, milk, meat, vegetables, poultry, eggs, grain, seeds, fruit, nuts, snails and other rodents.
 A rat can eat a third of its body weight each day.
 The rat's main important consumption is water, as it cannot survive long without it.
 Rats need 1/2 to 1 ounce of water daily.